ZTiKnl/sara/README.md

 Sara is my (poor) attempt at making my own Jarvis/Alexa/Hey Google/Hi Bixby/Voice Response System.
 It runs on Node.js, on a Raspberry Pi 3B, but should be able to run on earlier versions as well as other linux distros.
-It has builtin commands, but can be extended through a self-made plugin system.
+It has internal commands, but can be extended through a self-made plugin system.

 Right now, the recognized speech string is displayed in the terminal, but not processed or used in any way.
 Soon, spoken commands will be pushed to the command line, so that you have the option of 'editing' the recognition string.